googlefonts/googlefonts.github.io/gf-guide/metrics.md

 - `icfb`: Ideographic character face bottom edge (in HorizAxis) / left edge (in VertAxis)
 - `icft`: Ideographic character face top edge (in HorizAxis) / right edge (in VertAxis)
-- `ideo`: ideographic emBox bottom edge (in HorizAxis) / left edge (in VertAxis)
+- `ideo`: ideographic em-box bottom edge (in HorizAxis) / left edge (in VertAxis)
 - `romn`: Latin baseline.
 Usually 0 in HorizAxis, inverse of ideo in VertAxis

 Some additional tags which may be useful can be reviewed on the [official documentation](https://learn.microsoft.com/en-us/typography/opentype/spec/baselinetags).

-In the case of a design that varies from the standard square emBox, you must also include `idtp` to mark the 'top' / 'right' edge of the emBox (opposite of `ideo`).
-For example, [WD XL Lubrifont](https://github.com/NightFurySL2001/WD-XL-font), which has a rectangular emBox with an advance width of 765, has the following base table:
+In the case of a design that varies from the standard square em-box, you must also include `idtp` to mark the 'top' / 'right' edge of the em-box (opposite of `ideo`).
+For example, [WD XL Lubrifont](https://github.com/NightFurySL2001/WD-XL-font), which has a rectangular em-box with an advance width of 765, has the following base table:

 ```
 table BASE {